mk322/mk322.github.io/_pages/markdown.md

   - /markdown.html
 ---

-My amazing and lovely girlfriend❤️, [Sharon Yan](https://www.linkedin.com/in/sharon-yan-1a59a8bb/), who is a product manager in the field of AIGC.
+❤️ My amazing and lovely girlfriend, [Sharon Yan](https://www.linkedin.com/in/sharon-yan-1a59a8bb/), who is a product manager in the field of AIGC.